nikahmadz/Firedash/docs/index.md

 ## Getting help

 - Fastest way to get help is to contact us at [Firedash Discord Channel][discord].
-- Visit [our help page](https://nikahmadz.github.io/Firedash/help/) for more channels.
+- Visit [our help page](https://nikahmadz.github.io/Firedash/help/) for more options.

 ## Helping us